ttlion/sdtDBN/README.md

 ## sdtDBNs as an extension of tDBNs

-tDBNs only allow learning DBNs using dynamic data and do not allow neither to make inference on the created tDBNs nor to force some restrictions in the learned DBNs' structures. sdtDBNs solve these issues, being an extension of tDBNs, to learn DBNs using both dynamic and static data and allowing the user to make inference on the learned DBNs.
-In the sdtDBN framework, there can be defined restrictions (prior knowledge) in the learned networks, forcing some desired relations to be mandatory or forbidden.
+tDBNs only allow learning DBNs from dynamic data and do not allow neither to make inference on the created tDBNs nor to make restrictions in the structure of the learned DBNs.
+The sdtDBN framework solves all these issues, providing the following capabilities not available in the tDBN framework:

+  - Learning DBNs from both dynamic and static data;
+  - Allowing a user to make inference on the learned DBNs;
+  - Giving the possibility for a user to define restrictions (prior knowledge) in the learned networks, forcing some relations either to exist or not to exist.

 # Theoretical background of sdtDBNs

 The sdtDBN program was developed in the context of the Master's Thesis in Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
-The Thesis is available at **Thesis document or written article yet to be inserted here**, in which all theorical background of sdtDBNs is rigorously explained.
+The Thesis is available at ***Thesis document or written article yet to be inserted here***, in which all theorical background of sdtDBNs is rigorously explained.

 # Current release and libraries

 ## Current release

 The program is currently in its version v0.0.1 and can be downloaded [here](sdtDBN_v0_0_1.jar).
-The program comes in an executable jar and its usage is explained and exemplified in this webpage.
+The program comes as an executable jar and its usage is explained and exemplified in this webpage.

 ## External libraries